2015 Indianapolis 500: Thursday May 14

+Simon Pagenaud topped the charts on Thursday and Fast Friday.

 The second major crash in turn one in as many days occurred on Thursday.
 At 5:18 p.m., Josef Newgarden lost control in turn one, did a three-quarter spin, and hit the outside wall in the south short chute with the nose.
 The car flipped over, and slid to a rest upside-down near the entrance to turn two.
 Newgarden was uninjured, and the crash appeared vastly similar to Hélio Castroneves' a day earlier.
 The two accidents prompted officials to re-evaluate an optional Chevrolet aero kit rear wheel cap that had been installed on both cars.

 Simon Pagenaud led the speed chart both overall (228.793 mph) and on the "no-tow" list (227.628 mph).
 By the end of the day Thursday, a total of 34 car/driver combinations have been on the track, including Buddy Lazier, who made his first track appearance of the month (under INDYCAR rules, Lazier's program, a single-race program, is not permitted on the track until the Thursday of the week).
 The last hour of the track saw heavy activity, with over 20 cars on the track at once, conducting race simulations and drafting practice.
 Three-wide passes and aggressive dicing was observed.

 Aside from the potential issues regarding the optional Chevy wheel caps, the Chevy teams also were on the track Thursday without the chassis wicker bill.
 Officials informed the manufacturers that the centerline chassis wicker would be deemed optional.
 Chevrolet technicians informed their teams to remove them, while Honda kept them on.
 Meanwhile, some Honda teams were running Thursday with a modified, single-element, rear wing configuration.